sybrew/The-SEO-Framework-Extension-Manager/extensions/free/origin/trunk/readme.md

 ### Activate Origin

-All you'll need to do is activate the Origin extension.
+All you will need to do is activate the Origin extension.

-There is no setup required and no options are available.
+There is no setup required, and no options are available.

 [tsfep-image id="1"]

-### Not all attachments are affected
+### Not all attachments are affected the same way

-For an attachment page to redirect, it must be uploaded through the post edit screen.
-The assigned post must also exist.
+For an attachment page to redirect a visitor to its respective page, the attachment must be uploaded via the post edit screen.

+If the assigned page no longer exists or has never existed, Origin will then redirect the visitor to the attachment itself.

 ## Changelog